 Cottage cheese is a classic American staple, but it’s connected to getting a good night’s sleep.
-There are many theories around how eating cottage cheese before bed can help you sleep better.
+There are many theories about how eating cottage cheese before bed can help you sleep better.

 It can extend and improve your non-REM sleep, which is the first 30 to 60 minutes of your sleep cycle.
 To get a full night’s rest, it’s advisable to eat cottage cheese and foods rich in carbohydrates.

 The bridge linking cottage cheese to better sleep has only been built halfway.
 On its own, cottage cheese isn’t enough to help you sleep better.

 When supplemented with another food, it may enable you to sleep more quickly.

 Does Cottage Cheese Before Bed Help You Sleep?

 The reason it’s believed that cottage cheese can help you sleep better is its tryptophan content.